flippipe/flippipe.github.io/content/posts/2021-12-30-drawio-auto-generate-images.md

 ## Hurdle ① - Snap Confinement and drawio-desktop

-[Snap Confinement](https://snapcraft.io/blog/demystifying-snap-confinement) is good for the security of our computers, but, it expects users have their files in the default locations, and, almost all my files are not where it expect to be.
+[Snap Confinement](https://snapcraft.io/blog/demystifying-snap-confinement) is good for the security of our computers, but, it expects users have their files in the default locations, and, almost all my files are not.

 So I try to use the trick to remount my working directory inside `/mnt` to allow snap [removable-media interface](https://snapcraft.io/docs/removable-media-interface) to use it, but no luck.